OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

 Feathers will authenticate the user, i. e. generate a JWT and add it to the response object.
-After this, the `topt2fa` hook checks if TOTP is required for this user and if so, it will check if a TOTP secret has already been stored in the user data.
+After this, the `topt2fa` hook checks if TOTP is required for this user, and if so, it will check if a TOTP secret has already been stored in the user data.
 If so, it will check if a valid token is part of the frontend request.

-If the token is missing, the hook will trigger a `Token required.` error (2).
+If the token is missing, the hook will trigger a `Token required` error (2).
 Otherwise the hook will continue with the final step (6).

-The frontend should ask the user to enter a valid token from the Authenticator app (3).
-Moreover, the login form has to be extended with an input field for this token.
+Now, the frontend should ask the user to enter a valid token from the Authenticator app (3).
+Therefore, the login form has to be extended with an input field for this token.

 The user enters the token from the app, and the frontend sends the normal credentials together with the TOTP token to the Feathers authentication service (5):